TienNguyen93/Secured-Voting/README.md

 - python3 run.py --port 5002 (another voter's terminal)
 - etc.

+## How to run the frontend application

+- Type 'cd frontend' then '$env:PORT=3005; npm start'

 ## Wireframes

 - Wireframes for Admin Dashboard and Voter UI: